 Out of School Suspension (OSS), is when a student is suspended from school without an opportunity to attend the In-School Restriction (ISR) program.
-The student will have the opportunity to complete school work and assignments while out of school and will receive credit for doing so.
+In addition, the student will have no opportunity to make up missed assignments and/or tests.
+Therefore the student will receive a "0" grade in all subjects for that day.